pierrecouprie/MotusLabTool/MotusLabTool/Resources/Manual/Manual.md

 1. Check that the audio files are in `Music` folder of your account.
 Other locations are not recognized.
 2. Check the format of your audio files: WAV, AIFF, MP3, and M4A are the only accepted formats.

+### Video is not synchronized with controller's positions

+1. Stop playback.
+2. Change the time position and start playback.

+Videos can be slightly shifted, this is normal.